4wuyan/distributed-message-broadcast/README.md

 ====

 * Don't forget to disconnect clients with conflict servers when receiving USER_CONFLICT or SYNC_USER
-* When partition is fixed, the initiator sends AUTHENTICATE, ACTIVITY_BROADCASTs, ACTIVITY_RETRIEVE, SYNC_USER, SERVER_ANNOUNCE,
+* When partition is fixed, the initiator sends AUTHENTICATE, ACTIVITY_BROADCAST, ACTIVITY_RETRIEVE, SYNC_USER, SERVER_ANNOUNCE,
   and the acceptor sends SYNC_USER, SERVER_ANNOUNCE